+35725368683

 Cyprus Category F Visa

-Please note that, as of April 2024, the processing time for the application examination under category F cannot be estimated.
-The applications are submitted normally but not processed until further notice by the immigration department.
-The eligibility criteria remain the same.
+Please note that, as of May 2025, the processing time cannot be estimated.
+The Migration department started processing the old applications from 2019 and sent letters requesting updated documents.
+The applications are submitted normally, and the eligibility criteria remain the same.

 Dependent persons